vkoori/snappfood-challenge/README.md

 we can change partitioning according to [this link](https://dev.mysql.com/doc/refman/8.0/en/partitioning-limitations-functions.html)

 To make sure that the next month's partitioning is done, we run the `partition:delay_reports` command every day.

+### Queue

+Any fifo queue drive can be used

+### Broadcast

+After sending the delay report by the user, we immediately send `http response` and also create a `socket.io` connection, until in case of a delay in response or unavailability of other services, they will not cause any problems in the user's experience.